-4.6 The RPD awards a certificate of residency only to those who complete the program's requirements.
+4.6 The RPD will award a certificate of residency only to those who complete the program's requirements.

-The residency program director and preceptors have documented a list of all program requirements and expectations, including learning experiences, projects, staffing requirements, evaluations and all other program requirements.
+The residency program director and preceptors must have documented a list of all program requirements and expectations, including learning experience, projects, staffing, evaluations and all other requirements

-- methodology for documentation of residents' satisfactory completion. - current and past residents' documentation to determine if requirements were met. - Review of checklists used to monitor resident progress toward meeting program requirements. - summative evaluations; exit evaluations; residents' work products/records/files; electronic tracking system; or other methods, such as a checklist of program requirements. - 4.7 The certificate provided to residents who complete the program's requirements is issued in accordance with the provisions of the ASHP Administrative Procedures on Accreditation of International Pharmacy Practice Residencies , and signed by the RPD and the chief executive officer of the organization or an appropriate executive with ultimate authority over the residency. - 4.7.a.
-Reference is made on the residency certificate that the program is accredited by ASHP as an Advanced International Pharmacy Practice Residency Program.
+- methodology for documentation of residents' satisfactory completion. - current and past residents' documentation to determine if requirements were met. - summative evaluations; exit evaluations; residents' work products/records/files; electronic tracking system; or other methods, such as a checklist of program requirements. - 4.7 The certificate provided to residents who complete the program's requirements must be issued in accordance with the provisions of the ASHP Regulations on Accreditation of Pharmacy Residencies1, and signed by the RPD and the chief executive officer of the organization or an appropriate executive with ultimate authority over the residency. - 4.7.a.
+Reference must be made on the residency certificate that the program is accredited by ASHP as an International Postgraduate Year One Pharmacy Residency Program.